Enes Kanter Freedom: China

 In 2019, Kanter was the subject of an E:60 ESPN documentary called Enemy of the State.
 In October 2021, he condemned Xi Jinping, the Chinese paramount leader, as a "brutal dictator" and expressed his support for the Free Tibet movement on Twitter.
 In retaliation, the Chinese government stopped streaming all Boston Celtics games.
-Also in October, he led a rally in Washington D.C., urging the U.S. Congress to pass the Uyghur Forced Labor Prevention Act, a law that would limit imports from the alleged areas where China has oppressed Uyghurs, Kazakhs, and Kyrgyz minorities.
+Also in October, he led a rally in Washington, D.C., urging the U.S. Congress to pass the Uyghur Forced Labor Prevention Act, a law that would limit imports from the alleged areas where China has oppressed Uyghurs, Kazakhs, and Kyrgyz minorities.

 In November 2021, Kanter appeared in interviews on Fox News and CNN advocating for the boycott of the 2022 Winter Olympic Games in China.
 On December 6, 2021, the United States announced a diplomatic boycott of the games, meaning that athletes may still participate but no "diplomatic or official representation" will be sent from the United States government.

 After Kanter was waived out of his most recent contract, he claimed he was pushed out of the NBA to appease the Chinese state.
-Adam Silver and the NBA have denied that Kanter's activism have led to him being blackballed.
+Adam Silver and the NBA have denied that Kanter's activism led to him being blackballed.

 In June 2022, Kanter took part in a press conference with Canadian Senator Leo Housakos and Canadian MP Garnett Genuis.
-In this press conference, Kanter spoke about how his interest into the situation regarding the Uighurs in China began.
+In this press conference, Kanter spoke about how his interest in the Uighurs in China began.
 The Canadian Government was called upon to halt the importation of goods that were made with forced labor from the province of Xinjiang.

-On January 2023, Kanter sat down with journalist John Stossel in an interview titled, "The FULL Enes Kanter Freedom: On China, NBA Hypocrisy, LeBron & Cena", where he summarized his experiences pushing back against countries, including China, that don't allow freedom of speech for their citizens, and criticized LeBron James and John Cena for their China ties.
+In January 2023, Kanter sat down with journalist John Stossel in an interview titled, "The FULL Enes Kanter Freedom: On China, NBA Hypocrisy, LeBron & Cena", where he summarized his experiences pushing back against countries, including China, that don't allow freedom of speech for their citizens, and criticized LeBron James and John Cena for their China ties.

+United States

+Kanter has also met with several US congressional members, including former Democratic speaker Nancy Pelosi and current Republican speaker Mike Johnson, attending the 2024 State of the Union as a guest of the latter.
+He then stated he plans to run for Congress in 2028, when he will have been a US citizen for 7 years and eligible to do so.

 Personal life

 In 2019, he wrote in The Washington Post about the challenge of observing Ramadan during the NBA playoffs, which includes daytime fasting while still playing NBA basketball games.

 He has said that he learned English during college by watching SpongeBob SquarePants and Jersey Shore.

-From 2018 to 2019, Kanter dated professional wrestler Dana Brooke.
-He began dating fashion designer and amateur equestrian Ariana Rockefeller in 2020.

 He began following a plant-based diet in 2020, with the goal of switching to a vegan lifestyle.

 Kanter became an American citizen on November 29, 2021, and also legally changed his name to Enes Kanter Freedom at the same time to mark the occasion.